Preston5789/Stock_Regression_Algorithm/README.md

 # Linear Regression Stock Trader

 This is an script that determines when to buy or sell stocks based off of linear regression statistics.
+This script detects changes in the rate of change of the price.

 The script is currently built to handle 15 stocks, but can easily modified for 100+.